ConnectedBradford/Connected-Bradford-Secondary-Care-Airedale/README.md

 # FDM_SUS_Airedale

 Contains the scripts and data dictionary for the SUS_Airedale .
-This is the GP datasets for Bradford and Airedale districts.
+This is the Hospital data gathered at Airedale hospital.
 It contains approximately 1.2 million patients with the full clinical record.
 The dataset has been fully anonymised, but can link to other FDM's.

 There are a number of SUS_Airedale FDM's.
 In order they are:.*